On-Site Health Center

 Part of responsible community living includes taking care of yourself and helping those around you stay healthy.

-If you have flu-like symptoms (which usually include some combination of fever, aches, coughing, diarrhea, or vomiting), you should seek medical attention within 24 to 48 hours of the first indication of symptoms.
+If you have flu-like symptoms (which usually include some combination of fever, aches, coughing, diarrhea or vomiting), you should seek medical attention within 24 to 48 hours of the first indication of symptoms.
+When seeking treatment at the Health Center for flu-like symptoms, we will require you to wear a mask.
+If you don’t have a mask, we will provide you one when arriving at the Health Center.
 If you test positive for seasonal flu or have a contagious condition, take care of yourself and protect the Jewell community from infection.
 You may not return to work or classes until you are symptom-free (without the aid of medication) for 24 hours (this typically takes five to seven days for symptoms to subside).
-Should you require evaluation during the hours the Student Health Center is closed, there are a number of local urgent cares with evening and weekend hours.
+Should you require evaluation during the hours the Health Center is closed, there are a number of local urgent cares with evening and weekend hours.

 During flu season and throughout the year, we ask everyone in our campus community observe these guidelines from the National Centers for Disease Control (CDC).

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.